Table of Contents

 4. How do you handle discipline in a Montessori classroom?

-Sample answer: I focus on prevention through interesting work and clear expectations.
-When issues happen, I stay calm, get down to the child’s level, and help them understand the impact of their actions.
+Sample answer: I focus on prevention through engaging tasks and clear expectations.
+When problems arise, I remain calm, position myself at the child’s level, and guide them to understand the impact of their behavior.
 We might practice the right way together or find a logical consequence, like helping clean up a mess.
 The goal is always building self-discipline and kindness.

 Tips: Avoid mentioning rewards or harsh consequences.
-Highlight modeling and redirection.
+Highlight modelling and redirection.

 5. What are sensitive periods, and how do you support them?